auraphp/Aura.Di/docs/contextual-injection.md

 ]);
 ```

-As becomes very clear here, the overwriting context of the web application requires to the define the complete tree to
+As becomes very clear here, the overwriting context of the web application requires defining the complete tree to
 the change the username, password and host parameters.

 ### Solution based on contextual params